Dr. Keith Schulze, M.D.

 Frequently Asked Questions

-Is Dr. Schulze experienced with obtaining data needed to develop the optimal radiation treatment, 1 treatment area?
+Is Dr. Schulze experienced with radiation treatment planning, 1 area?

 Does Dr. Schulze receive payments from pharmaceutical companies?